 About This Healthy Banana Chocolate Chip Muffins Recipe

-- Naturally VEGAN, thanks to flaxseeds.
+- Naturally VEGAN, thanks to flaxseeds (like this Vegan Pumpkin Bread).
 When combined with water, nutrient-rich flaxseeds gel and bind the muffins, in the same way eggs do.
 You can find flaxseed meal at almost any regular grocery store or online here.